resech/Event-Forwarding-Guidance/README.md

 This project hosts [scripts](./scripts/) and configuration files for aiding administrators in collecting security relevant Windows event logs using Windows Event Forwarding (WEF), and contains a recommended minimum set of events to collect.
 See [Spotting the Adversary with Windows Event Log Monitoring](https://www.iad.gov/iad/library/ia-guidance/security-configuration/applications/spotting-the-adversary-with-windows-event-log-monitoring.cfm) for more details on setting up WEF.

 ## Recommended Events
-The [Events](./Events/) folder contains a minimum recommended set of Windows events to collect.
+[RecommendedEvents.csv](./RecommendedEvents.csv) contains a minimum recommended set of Windows events to collect.
 Regardless of using WEF or a third party SIEM the list of recommended events should be useful as a starting point for what to collect.
 Collecting every single Windows event is not recommended.
 A better approach is to collect only events that provide value and insight into a system's state.

 ## Guidance
 NSA Information Assurance has a security guide called [Spotting the Adversary with Windows Event Log Monitoring](https://www.iad.gov/iad/library/ia-guidance/security-configuration/applications/spotting-the-adversary-with-windows-event-log-monitoring.cfm).